Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Data Analysis

 \subsubsection{Model selection for the liver data}

-Table \ref{t:AIC_Liver} shows the AIC values obtained from the best EM algorithm runs when fitting the simple ZIP model (ZIP mixture model without covariates) and the simple ZINB model (ZINB mixture model without covariates) to the liver data.
-These values correspond to the red points in Figures 61 and 67 in the Supplementary Material.
-Thus, based on the AIC values shown in Table \ref{t:AIC_Liver}, the simple ZINB model leads to a smaller AIC value than the simple ZIP model and, therefore, we can conclude that the simple ZINB fits the liver data better than the ZIP simple model.
+For liver data, the AIC values obtained from the best EM algorithm runs when fitting the simple ZIP model (ZIP mixture model without covariates) was $\num{115744.1}$ and for the simple ZINB model (ZINB mixture model without covariates) equals $\num{360931}$.
+These values correspond to the red points in Figures 64 and 70 in the Supplementary Material.
+Thus, based on the AIC values presented above, the simple ZINB model leads to a smaller AIC value than the simple ZIP model and, therefore, we can conclude that the simple ZINB fits the liver data better than the ZIP simple model.
 As shown in Section \ref{sec:ZINB_liver}, the selected simple ZINB model resulted in five clusters comprising different cell types in the liver tissue.